tyronwyt/Hugo-portfolio/content/resume/index.md

 ###### Frontend Developer & Graphic Designer | June 2015 — November 2017

-- Develop and design of responsive HTML, CSS, & JS landing page templates, to be reused within in the companies CRM for a wide range of client facing marketing campaigns and build and development of HTML responsive lead generation pages.
+- Develop and design of responsive HTML, CSS, & JS landing page templates, to be reused within the companies CRM for a wide range of client-facing marketing campaigns and build and development of HTML responsive lead generation pages.
 - Develop and design of dynamic major account client resource web pages following companies style guides and updated branding.
 These pages had shared content that is automatically updated within the CRM and replicated on each page.
-- Developing, designing and testing of HTML email templates using the latest technologies, making sure they look the same on all major email clients, for use in internal communications and client facing marketing campaigns.
+- Developing, designing and testing of HTML email templates using the latest technologies, making sure they look the same on all major email clients, for use in internal communications and client-facing marketing campaigns.
-- Creating conference event pages using XML, HTML, CSS and JavaScript and uploaded to the companies CMS platform.
+- Creating conference event pages using XML, HTML, CSS, and JavaScript and uploaded to the companies CMS platform.
 - Design a wide range of marketing material from brochures, flyers, event signage and conference booths to web ads, internal process documents and guides.

 #### Good Livin’ Publication